 Securitisation undertakings are special purpose vehicles used to transform an asset and the associated returns and risk into a security.
 They are incorporated by a promoter to securitise any type of assets or risks linked with receivables or any activities realised by third parties.
 The process of securitisation is understood as acquiring risks from an originator by issuing a security the value of which and associated yields are linked to the underlying asset.

-Under EUR 1mio, a Special Limited Partnership (“SLP”) can be set up like a fund.
-It can invest in the legible assets and is not regulated.
+Under a threshold of EUR 100 mio, a Special Limited Partnership (“SLP” / SCSp) can be set up like a investment fund (AIF).
+It can invest into any types of assets and is unregulated.
+Its manager is not supervised by the CSSF as long it remains under such threshold.

 More information on SLP on our Website: